-Suggested guidelines for grading HON 499:
+Required deadlines and suggested guidelines for grading HON 499:

 - 1. Student schedules and attends all meetings with their advisor throughout the semester, the minimum being every 2 weeks.
 Attendance at these meetings is required. - 2.
 Student communicates regularly with the advisor on thesis progress. - 3.
 Student shares drafts of their thesis and Reading List in a timely manner. - 4.
-Student submits the Reading List document to the Honors College by the indicated deadline. - 5.
-Student meets the deadline for scheduling the date, time, and format of defense (whether online or in person). - 6.
+Student submits the Reading List document to the Honors College by week four of the HON 499 semester, and the advisor submits Thesis Form 3 online. - 5.
+Student meets the deadline for scheduling the date, time, and format of defense (whether online or in person), and the advisor submits Thesis Form 4 online. - 6.
 Student sends an advisor-approved version of the thesis and Reading List to the committee for review two weeks before the thesis defense. - 7.
-Student meets the goals created mutually by the student and the advisor for submitting work and completing the thesis.
+Student meets the goals -- created mutually by the student and the advisor -- for submitting work and completing the thesis.

-A possible way to weigh the elements above in awarding a grade A= successful completion of 1-7 C= successful completion of 1-4
+A possible way to weigh the elements above in awarding a grade

+A= successful completion of 1-7

+C= successful completion of 1-4

-Please contact the Honors College Associate Dean with any questions
+Please contact the Honors College Associate Dean with any questions.